andreas-mausch/my-maven-setup/README.md

 I have split the Maven configuration into two files:

 - `pom.xml` for project-specific settings, plugins and dependencies.
+- `parent-javacard.xml` for configuration related to all JavaCard projects.
-- `parent-pom.xml` for my general favorite Maven settings for Java projects.
+- `parent-java.xml` for my general favorite Maven settings for Java projects.
   It also specifies the plugin versions and default configuration.

 # Build